crcdng/tezos-dev-resources/list.md

 ### C#

-* (possible deprecation, no update for 6 months) Netezos: "Netezos is a cross-platform Tezos SDK for .NET developers, simplifying the access and interaction with the Tezos blockchain." https://netezos.dev/ https://github.com/baking-bad/netezos (MIT License)
+* Netezos: "Netezos is a cross-platform Tezos SDK for .NET developers, simplifying the access and interaction with the Tezos blockchain." https://netezos.dev/ https://github.com/baking-bad/netezos (MIT License)

 ### JavaScript / Typescript

-* Taquito: "A TypeScript library suite for development on the Tezos blockchain." https://tezostaquito.io/ (MIT License) **Taquito is my recommendation for connecting web apps to APIs and to smart contracts written in CamelLIGO on Tezos**
+* Taquito: "A TypeScript library suite for development on the Tezos blockchain." https://taquito.io/ (MIT License) **Taquito is my recommendation for connecting web apps to APIs and to smart contracts written in CamelLIGO on Tezos**

 * see also: JsLIGO, SmartPy

 ### Go
-"TzGo is the officially supported Tezos Go client library by Blockwatch." https://docs.tzpro.io/sdks/tzgo (MIT License)
+"TzGo is the officially supported Tezos Go client library" created by Blockwatch, now managed by TriliTech. https://docs.tzpro.io/sdks/tzgo (MIT License)
-Includes TzCompose - A Tezos Automation Framework https://github.com/blockwatch-cc/tzgo/blob/master/cmd/tzcompose/README.md

-### Juvix

-* Juvix DSL "Juvix is a research programming language created by Heliax as a first step toward creating more robust and reliable alternatives for formally verified smart contracts than existing languages." https://juvix.org/ https://docs.juvix.org/ (GPL)

 ### LIGO